 - Wear comfortable, supportive shoes with some cushion.
 This lessens the compression of the joints due to the extra weight on the body and the shifting alignment issues.

 How To Avoid Hip Pain During Pregnancy

 - Don’t get stuck in any one position for too long, especially sitting or standing still.
 (This is true whether you’re pregnant or not!)
 “As my wise acupuncturist used to say, ‘too much of anything is no good!’” says Giglio.
 So moderation is important.

 - Stay hydrated—more than usual.
 This is key for muscles, joint structures, blood volume, circulation, the production of amniotic fluid, and even the production of breast milk.
 “When you’re pregnant, your body makes about an extra quart of blood for the baby,” explains Giglio, “and that’s extra fluid that the body has to work to pump around.”

 - Exercise.
 Seriously.
 Look, we know all you want to do is nap sometimes.
 But it’s very important to keep your legs and core strong during pregnancy—those can also help during labor and delivery.
-Prenatal yoga, daily walking, gentle Pilates, swimming, or dancing can keep you moving, strengthen your cores and legs, and can help alleviate some of the aches and pains from many of these musculoskeletal changes and symptoms.
+Prenatal yoga, daily walking, gentle Pilates, swimming, regular stretching, or dancing can keep you moving, strengthen your core and legs, and can help alleviate some of the aches and pains from many of these musculoskeletal changes and symptoms.

 We know it’s no fun to be in pain, and hearing It’s all worth it! rarely helps.
 But most of your back and hip pain during pregnancy is just that: during pregnancy.
-So follow our advice (and moan to your partner and girlfriends all you like!), and know that soon you’ll have a gorgeous babe in your arms—and not in your body!
+So follow our advice (and moan to your partner and girlfriends all you like), and know that soon you’ll have a gorgeous babe in your arms—and not in your body.